CSPVAMU/PantherTracksMobile/readme.md

   returns all `subject = 'MATH' AND level = 1` courses will show all freshman level math courses.
 * Manually updated degreePlanRequirements table for Computer Science 2012 and Computer Science 2008 degree plan.
+* Exported database to `db_exports`.
+* Started a `webadmin` folder with the idea in mind that is where the administrative web interface will be.
+Right now it has a degree plan viewer, but there is an error in the SQL that gives odd results--will fix later.
+This is similar in functionality to the simple demo I showed last Wednesday except the code is more refined (html for display, ajax call to php for database--the original example was all php).
+  > Just some thouhts on this, we're really developing three different things that all use the same
+    database.
+An Android app, an iOS app, and a website.
+Instead of repositories for each maybe we can get away with just a folder for each.

 ### 2013-06-15 (James)
 * Changed this readme to [markdown](http://daringfireball.net/projects/markdown/) because that seems